 It is also worth ensuring your pet’s microchip details are current.
 You also have the option to update their microchip with emergency contact details in case your pet goes missing while you are away.

-The easiest way to change your contact details is to search Pet Address using your pet’s microchip
+The easiest way to change your contact details is to search Pet Address using your pet’s microchip number.

 Ensure you have the appropriate carriers/crates available for your animals in case they need to be transported.